Chapter 25: Outfoxing A Dilettante

 “Mayor Buliani has no power here,” Fiona scolded lightly.
 Her eyes glinted playfully, as though she delighted in the man’s suffering.
 “He just sits here in this building, picking his thumbs and wishing he had what we have.
 ‘Mayor’ is just a symbolic title anyway.”

-With a salute, Kodos did an about-face and marched off towards the stairs.
+Kodos did an about-face with a salute and marched off towards the stairs.
 Fiona threw one last knowing look at Chris before she followed behind, her hips swaying with every step.

 Kintobor turned his attention back to Chris, whose palms were sweating heavily in his pockets.
 “Thorndyke,” he started.
 “Fiona has brought to my attention that you’ve been overworked these days.”